Success probability of the Babai estimators for box-constrained integer linear models: Effects of LLL-P, SQRD and V-BLAST on

 SQRD and V-BLAST have been used to find better ordinary and box-constrained Babai estimators in the literature.
 It has been demonstrated in \cite{ChaWX13} that unlike LLL-P, both SQRD and V-BLAST may decrease the success probability $P^\sOB$ of the ordinary Babai estimator when the parameter vector $\hbx$ is deterministic and not subject to any constraint.

 We would like to know how SQRD and V-BLAST affect $P^\sBB$.
 Unlike LLL-P, both SQRD and V-BLAST usually involve two non-consecutive columns permutations, resulting in the changes of all diagonal entries between and including the two columns.
-This makes it very difficult to analyze under which conditions $\P^\sBB$ increases or decreases.
+This makes it very difficult to analyze under what condition $\P^\sBB$ increases or decreases.
 We will use numerical test results to show the effects of SQRD and V-BLAST on $P^\sBB$ with explanations.

 In Theorem \ref{t:enchancepb} we showed that if the condition \eqref{e:mincond} holds, then applying LLL-P will increase $\P^\sBB$ and if \eqref{e:maxcond} holds, then applying LLL-P will decrease $\P^\sBB$.
-The following example shows there are not true for SQRD and V-BLAST.
+The following example shows that both SQRD and V-BLAST may decrease $\P^\sBB$ even if \eqref{e:mincond} holds, and they may increase $\P^\sBB$ even if \eqref{e:maxcond} holds.

 \bex Let $d=1$ and consider two matrices: \beqnn \R^{(1)} =\bmx 3.5 & 3 & 0\\ 0 & 1 & -1.5\\ 0 & 0 & 1 \emx, \ \ \R^{(2)}=\bmx 1 & -1.5 & 1.5\\ 0 & 0.8 & -1\\ 0 & 0 & 0.42 \emx. \eeqnn